PacktPublishing/Mastering-React-Test-Driven-Development/README.md

 You should then branch from this tag before continuing with changes:

     git checkout -b starting-point-mine

+Note: If you are unable to checkout tags then it may mean tags were not fetched during fork.
+You can fetch these using the following commands:

+    cd /path/to/local/repo
+    git remote add upstream https://github.com/PacktPublishing/Mastering-React-Test-Driven-Development
+    git fetch --tags upstream
+    git push -f --tags origin main

 # Merging in changes from additional commits